 All students will be required to purchase an electronic board preparatory course to be used for comprehensive exams after matriculation.
-The faculty will make the course selection during the student's first year of the program.
-Comprehensive exams may be scheduled throughout the
+The faculty will make the course selection during the

 CRIMINAL BACKGROUND CHECK

 It is at the discretion of the MSNA Program and/or clinical affiliate sites to require the student to undergo a criminal background check at any time during the program (initial check and updates).
 Information will be provided when this is required and payment will be required from the student for the background check.